 Over the past four decades, the University of San Diego Hahn School of Nursing and Health Science has educated intelligent, skilled, and ethical nurse scientists, faculty, executives, military officers, and Advanced Practice Registered Nurses.
-USD has the only nursing school in San Diego and Southern California dedicated to graduate education, with over 2,400 alumni, 275 of whom hold the PhD or Research Doctorate, and 65 the DNP.
+USD has the only nursing school in San Diego and Southern California dedicated to graduate education, with over 2500 alumni, 308 of whom hold the PhD or Research Doctorate, and 100 the Doctor of Nursing Practice.

-With the equivalent of 675 graduate students and 68 faculty, our ranking continues to be one of the world’s finest.
+With the equivalent of 625 graduate students, and 65 faculty, our ranking continues to be one of the world’s finest; and we now are the #1 ranked Catholic Graduate Nursing School in America.
 This directly relates to our stellar faculty, very talented students, beautiful setting, and our school’s special spirit.
 We are a private school committed to social and health care justice and vulnerable populations.
-We are the perfect size school – large enough to enjoy financial security and many resources, yet small enough to offer our students individual, personalized mentoring.
+We are the perfect size school --large enough to enjoy financial security and many resources, yet small enough to offer our students individual, personalized mentoring.
 Our structure enables us to maintain creativity, flexibility, and innovation while avoiding complex bureaucratic systems.
 Our faculty, which includes Fellows in the American Academy of Nursing and American Academy of Nurse Practitioners, holds doctoral and post-doctoral degrees from the finest schools in the country.

 Almost all of our students receive some level of scholarship, forgivable loan, or financial aid.
 We are the proud recipients of endowments, grants, and gifts from institutions such as the Helene Fuld Trust, the Jonas Center for Nursing and Veterans Health Care (for which we served as the pilot program), California Song-Brown grants, and federal nurse faculty forgivable loan grants.
 Most recently we were one of the 14 schools selected for the inaugural, prestigious Robert Wood Johnson Foundation (RWJF) PhD Nurse Scholars program, as well as the recipients of a second RWJF Master’s Entry Nurse Scholars grant.